argilla-io/argilla/docs/getting_started/setup&installation.rst

        name='example-dataset'
    )

-You should receive this response in your terminal or your Jupyter Notebook:
+You should receive this response in your terminal or Jupyter Notebook:

 .. code-block:: bash

    BulkResponse(dataset='example-dataset', processed=1, failed=0)

-Which means that the data has been logged correctly.
+This means that the data has been logged correctly.

-If you go to your Rubrix app at `http://localhost:6900/ <http://localhost:6900/>`_\ , you will find your first dataset.
+If you now go to your Rubrix app at `http://localhost:6900/ <http://localhost:6900/>`_ , you will find your first data set.

 Congratulations!
-You are ready to start working with Rubrix with your own data.
+You are ready to start working with Rubrix.

 Next steps
 ----------